 Your dog should be fed a bland diet for the next 24-48hours and monitored for any concerns.
 Caffeine is also reabsorbed from the lining of the bladder.
 So, ensure your dog is allowed outside to encourage frequent urination.
 You may find that he or she still shows mild signs of toxicity.
 These are most likely to be gastrointestinal (tummy) upsets such as vomiting or diarrhea.

 Not Sure When it Was Eaten, What Next?

-If your dog ate the chocolate longer than 4hours ago then there’s usually little benefit to making them sick.
-However, if there’s any chance that it could have been within this time and particularly if you think your dog has had a high level of theobromine (i.e. dark chocolate or a large amount of milk chocolate) then it might still be worth trying.
+If your dog ate the chocolate longer than 4 hours ago then there’s usually very little benefit to making them sick.
+However, if there’s any chance that it could have been within this time and particularly if you think your dog has had a high level of theobromine (i.e. dark or milk chocolates) then it might still be worth trying.

 Your vet may prescribe activated charcoal to mix into your dog’s food or give via a syringe, this is designed to bind any toxins in the gastrointestinal tract and therefore reduce the amount absorbed.
 Please note that this is NOT ‘just’ charcoal, it is a veterinary prescription liquid.
 Charcoal will not have the same effects, and we strongly recommend that you don’t feed it to your dog.

 It can take up to 10-hours for theobromine to be completely absorbed into the dog’s blood-stream.
 Those first few hours are key to treatment.
 Once it has left the dog’s stomach we as vets are unable to help remove it.
 But it’s important to remember that even if your dog doesn’t appear to have negative side-effects straight away, they aren’t in the clear for at least 24 hours.
 This is due to the length of time it takes for the theobromine to be absorbed and symptoms to show.